Multi Generational Household

 - Becoming increasingly common even in Western countries due to the recession.
 Many students/grandparents who would be living on their own move back to a family members house often.

 - For most Asian cultures, the idea of leaving your beloved parents to care for themselves or in a nursing home is distasteful to put it lightly.
 It is something of a role reversal.
 As your parents took care of you, it would be nice if you did the same for them in their old age.
 Of course, there's no law that says someone should especially if the parents are capable of caring for themselves or if the children can't afford it.
+In fact, this is the reason for the One-Child policy leeding to an abundance of males rather than females—males, as traditional breadwinners, are considered more likely to be able to take care of their aging parents.

 - The same is true in the Middle East (including North Africa).